Weizitong/LearnedKnowledge/LearnedKnowledge.md

 - Test and deployment: Automated deloyment tools are vital to keep services consistent through all data centesr.

 ## Message queue
-A message queue is a durable component, stored in memorty, that supports asynchronous communication.
+A message queue is a durable component, stored in memory, that supports asynchronous communication.

 Mainly used to decouple Producer and Consumer.
 We can scale the 2 componets individually.